wake-forest-ctsi/ammi/datamart/README.md

 #### 2. `03_staging/pcornet/base_pcornet__vital`

 For the vital table, I added the `measure_time` to the `measure_date` field.
 Unlike other tables, the vital table in the AMMI database does not include time information in the `measure_date` field.
-This information is essential when calculating hypertension, and the modification ensures accuracy in those computations.
+This information is essential when calculating hypertension.

 #### 3. `04_intermediate/int_censustract__svi_2022_zipcode`